 Note: Any and all explosions that occur on campus should be treated as though they were deliberately set and that the explosion did not occur by accident, until it can be determined otherwise.
-An explosion is caused by a rapid expansion of gas from chemical reactions or incendiary devices.
-This results in a sudden and violent release of energy from its contained environment.

 After an explosion occurs on campus there are several steps that need to be taken: